VPN on Mobile Devices

 The process for this should look the same with some minor differences for both Android and IOS.

-- Go to the Google Play Store(on Android) or App Store (on IOS), search for Cisco Anyconnect, and install this first.
-Below is what it should look like on Android (left) and on IOS (right)
+1. Go to the Google Play Store(on Android) or App Store (on IOS), search for Cisco Anyconnect, and Install the App.

-- Open the app and add a new connection by tapping Connections>Add New VPN Connection
+2. Open the app, tap on OK to accept the agreement, and then add a new connection by tapping Connections.

-- Optionally name the VPN, and enter cuvpn.clemson.edu as the server address
+4. Optionally name the VPN, and enter cuvpn.clemson.edu as the server address.
+Click DONE.